 Spider Bites – What to Do

-A myth that many people still believe is that spiders bite while people are sleeping.
-It’s commonly thought that if one experiences a skin irritation or rash, it’s probably from a spider… even if the spider was never seen.
-People should be relieved to learn that spiders rarely bite.
+It’s commonly thought that if one experiences a skin irritation or rash, it’s probably from a spider—even if the spider was never seen.
+People will be relieved to learn that spiders rarely bite.
 In fact, most spiders aren’t even big enough to do any harm.
-Even still, occasionally a person might accidentally touch a spider in a threatening way causing it to react to protect itself.
+Even still, spiders may occasionally bite when they feel threatened if someone encroaches their space or nest.
 While most spiders’ bites are harmless, it’s important to know what to do.

 Types of Spiders That Bite

 Spiders have the potential to bite but many have fangs that are just too small to pierce the skin of humans.
 Even if they were able to bite, their venom isn’t strong enough to do harm, except in the case of someone being allergic.
-Bites by the following spiders are commonly reported to cause moderate to severe reactions:
+However, there are two types of dangerous spiders whose bites are commonly reported to cause moderate to severe reactions:

 - Brown recluse spider (or violin spider)